DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/intro/faq.md

     ![failure case](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/kpanda/images/faq1.png)

     As shown in the figure, the container management module will automatically create and launch a Job responsible for installing the specific application.
-In version v0.6.0, due to unreasonable job resource settings, OOM was caused, affecting application installation.
-This bug has been fixed in version 0.6.1.
+In v0.6.0, due to unreasonable job resource settings, OOM was caused, affecting application installation.
+This bug has been fixed in v0.6.1.
 If you upgrade to the environment of v0.6.1, it will only take effect in new created or accessed clusters.
 Existing clusters need to be manually adjusted to take effect.

     ??? note "Click to check how to adjust script"